StacieL/doc/docs/OpenXcodeProject-iOSProjectCustomization.md

 ---
 id: modifyXcodeProject
-title: Customize your iOS App
+title: Customize your 4D for iOS application
-sidebar_label: Customize your iOS App
+sidebar_label: Customize your 4D for iOS application
 ---

-Let's do some storyboard modification from the simpliest one to more complicated
+Let's do some Storyboard modification ... from simple to complex.

 ## STEP 1.
 SIMPLE LABEL MODIFICATION

-Let's start from the beginning modifying a label font and color
+Let's start by modifying a label's font and color:

-* Open the ContactDetailsForm.storyboard file from the Project navigation tab
+* Open the ContactDetailsForm.storyboard file from the Navigation tab.
-* Select the First Name Label.
-Simply click on it to select it from the interface builder or select it from the left panel where all your scene elements are displayed.
+* Click on the First Name label (you can also select it from the interface builder or the left panel).
-* Select the Attributes inspector panel from the Utility area
+* Select the Attributes inspector panel from the Utility area.

 ![alt-text](assets/OpenYourProjectWithXcode/Attributes-inspector-Xcode-4D-for-iOS.png)

-* From here you change the font from Helvetica Neue Bold to Futura Bold for example
+* Change the font from Helvetica Neue Bold to Futura Bold.

 ![alt-text](assets/OpenYourProjectWithXcode/Attributes-inspector-font-Xcode-4D-for-iOS.png)

-* You can also change easily the color of the font from the same panel from white to black color for example
+* You can also easily change the color of the font from the same panel.

 ![alt-text](assets/OpenYourProjectWithXcode/Attributes-inspector-color-Xcode-4D-for-iOS.png)

 ## STEP 2.
-CHANGE PROFIL PICTURE POSITION
+CHANGE PROFILE PICTURE POSITION

-All 4D for iOS templates are using constraints for the app elements to be well displayed on all devices
+All 4D for iOS templates use constraints for the application elements so they'll  display well on all devices.

-Actually in the ContactDetailsForm.storyboard file, the picture is aligned center with First Name label and Last Name label.
+In the ContactDetailsForm.storyboard file, the picture, First Name, and Last Name labels are currently center aligned.

-We want to get this :
+We want to change it to appear like this :

 ![alt-text](assets/OpenYourProjectWithXcode/Simlator-Final-Xcode-4D-for-iOS.png)

-Align vertically the picture and put the first name and last name at the right of the picture
+Vertically align the picture and put the First Name and Last Name labels to the right of the picture.

-Select the image profil and go straight to Size attributes panel from the Utility area.
-From here change the X value from 161.67 to 40.67 and the Y value from 28 to 79.
+Next, select the image profile and go to the Size attributes panel from the Utility area.
+Change the X value from 161.67 to 40.67 and the Y value from 28 to 79.

 ![alt-text](assets/OpenYourProjectWithXcode/Profil-picture-position-Xcode-4D-for-iOS.png)

-As you can see the position has changed but Xcode displays yellow lines...
+As you can see, the position has changed but Xcode is displaying yellow lines...why?
-Those yellow lines reprents contraints that are no longer valid.
+Those yellow lines represent contraints which are no longer valid.

 ## STEP 3.
-UPDATE PROFIL PICTURE CONSTRAINTS
+UPDATE PROFILE PICTURE CONSTRAINTS

-Basically to center verticaly the picture in the Superview (view that contains it) we want to delete existing constraints and add new ones.
+To vertically align the picture in the center in the Superview (view which contains it), we need to delete the existing constraints and add new ones.

-Currently the image as the following constraints :
+The image currently has the following constraints:
-* Width Equals : fixed width equal to 78
+* Width Equals: A fixed width of 78 pixels.
-* Height Equals : fixed height equal to 78
+* Height Equals: A fixed height of 78 pixels.
-* Align Center X : that previously defines to center horizontally
+* Align Center X: Centers the image on a previously defined horizontal axis.
-* Top Space : fixed top space from top view that contains the view
+* Top Space: A fixed amount of space from the top of the image to the top of the view.
-* Bottom space to <First Name> : that previously defines bottom space between the First Name and the Picture
+* Bottom space to <First Name>: The previously defined space between the First Name label and the image.

 ![alt-text](assets/OpenYourProjectWithXcode/Profil-picture-constraints-Xcode-4D-for-iOS.png)

-Delete all constraints exept Width and Height selecting them from the Size inspector in the Constraints section.
-The picture outlines should be now in red color because constraints are missing.
+Delete all of the constraints except Width and Height (you'll select these from the Size inspector in the Constraints section).
+The picture outline should be now in red  because the constraints are missing.

-So click on the Align button on the bottom of the Interface Builder window and check "Vertically in container" checkbox.
+Click on the Align button (at the bottom of the Interface Builder window) and check  the "Vertically in container" checkbox.

 ![alt-text](assets/OpenYourProjectWithXcode/Profil-picture-Align-Xcode-4D-for-iOS.png)

-Then click on the Add new constraints button and add a Leading Space constraints (left constraint).
+Next, click on the Add New Constraints button and add a leading space constraint (the left constraint).

 ![alt-text](assets/OpenYourProjectWithXcode/Profil-picture-new-constraints-4D-for-iOS.png)

-At this point All profil picture constraints should be blue !
+At this point, all the profile picture constraints should be blue!

-Congratulations, your profil picture is well postionned the right constraints contraints :)
+Congratulations!
+Your profile picture is now well postionned with the correct constraints. :)

-Let's do the same exercice with First Name Label and Last Name Label.
+Now repeat the same steps for the First Name and Last Name labels.

 <div class = "tips">
 <b>TIPS:</b>

-* To create a constraint between two views, Control-click one of the views and drag to the other.
-When you release the mouse, Interface Builder displays a menu with a list of possible constraints.
+* To create a constraint between two views, Control + click on one of the views and drag to the other.
+When you release the mouse button, the Interface Builder displays a menu with a list of possible constraints.

-* You can delete constraints selecting them from the Size inspector or directly from the Interface Builder
+* You can delete constraints by either selecting them from the Size inspector or  directly from the Interface Builder.
 </div>

 ## STEP 4.
-UPDATE HEADER LABELS POSTION AND CONSTRAINTS
+UPDATE LABEL POSTIONS AND CONSTRAINTS

-#### Let's work on the First Name Label
+#### Let's work on the First Name label.

-Change the position and the width :
+We'll begin by changing the position and width:
-* Select the First Name Label from the interface builder
+* Select the First Name label from the Interface Builder.
-* Then change the width from 386 to 267
+* Next, change the Width from 386 to 267 pixels.
-* Change the X value from 8 to 127 and the Y value from 28 to 79.
+* Change the X value from 8 to 127 pixels and the Y value from 28 to 79 pixels.

 ![alt-text](assets/OpenYourProjectWithXcode/First-Name-Label-position-Xcode-4D-for-iOS.png)

-Put adapted constraints :
+Modify the remaining constraints:
-* Delete the Leading Space and the Bottom Space constraints from the Size inspector
+* Delete the leading space and the bottom space constraints from the Size inspector.
-* Add a Leading Space constraints clicking on the "Add new constraints" button for the First Name label position to be at the right of the Profil picture
+* Add a leading space constraint by clicking on the Add New Constraints button to position the First Name label to the right of the Profile picture.
-* Control-Click the First Name label and drag to the Profil picture.
-Select the Top constraint in the menu to align top both elements.
+* Control + click the First Name label and drag it to the Profile picture.
+Select the top constraint in the menu to top align both elements.

 ![alt-text](assets/OpenYourProjectWithXcode/First-Name-Label-top-constraint-Xcode-4D-for-iOS.png)

-#### Finally select the Last Name Label
+#### Finally, select the Last Name label.

-Change the position and the width :
+Change the position and width:
-* Select the last Name Label from the interface builder
+* Select the Last Name label from the Interface Builder.
-* Then change the width from 386 to 267
+* Change the width from 386 to 267 pixels.
-* Change the X value from 8 to 127 and the Y value from 144.33 to 118.33.
+* Change the X value from 8 to 127 pixels and the Y value from 144.33 to 118.33 pixels.

 ![alt-text](assets/OpenYourProjectWithXcode/Last-Name-Label-position-Xcode-4D-for-iOS.png)

-Put adapted constraints :
+Modify the remaining constraints:
-* Delete the Leading Space constraints from the Size inspector
+* Delete the leading space constraints from the Size inspector.
-* Add a Leading Space and top constraints clicking on the "Add new constraints" button
+* Add a leading space and top constraints by clicking on the Add New Constraints button.

 ![alt-text](assets/OpenYourProjectWithXcode/Last-Name-Label-constraint-Xcode-4D-for-iOS.png)

-Your header labels are now well postionned.
+Both of your header labels are now re-postioned.

-Let's see the result on the simulator !
+Let's see the results in the Simulator !

 ![alt-text](assets/OpenYourProjectWithXcode/Simulator-Xcode-4D-for-iOS.png)

-Not exaclty the result we want to get...
+Hmmmm.
+That's not exactly the result we wanted ...

-* Select the First Name and the Last Name label and change the alignment from center to left from the Attributes inspector
+* Select the First Name and Last Name labels and change the alignment from center to left in the Attributes inspector.
 ![alt-text](assets/OpenYourProjectWithXcode/Labels-Alignment-Xcode-4D-for-iOS.png)

-* Then select the Profil picture and Double click on the Leading space constaint.
+* Then, select the Profile picture and double click on the leading space constraint.
-* Change the Contact value from 40.67 to 80
+* Change the Constant value from 40.67 to 80 pixels.

 ![alt-text](assets/OpenYourProjectWithXcode/Constraints-adjustments-Xcode-4D-for-iOS.png)

-As you can see all constraints are working well and the label are adjusting well without breaking other constraints
+Much better!
+As you can see, all constraints are working well and the labels aren't breaking other constraints.